Chief Keef: Nobody and Bang 3 (2014–2016)

 Chief Keef self-produced 16 of the 20 songs on the mixtape.
 David Drake of Pitchfork Media said, "For his first steps into the rapper-producer territory, he shows promise—though it's tough to imagine most of these beats working outside the context of a Chief Keef album, as they are primed to frame his vocals."
 Rolling Stone ranked the mixtape 25th on its list of the 40 best rap albums of 2014 commenting, "The bleak world from which he came still shapes his sound; it's a bleak and lonely record, with few guests and a darkly psychedelic shape formed by drugs and likely PTSD.
 Yet he finds a gleeful humanity inside the world's rotten core, with bluntly potent, economical rapping that gets strong mileage per word."

 In November, he announced Nobody, a "Glo Producer album" that featured guest vocals by Kanye West and Tadoe.
 It was set to be released on December 2, but appeared on December 16.
 The album's title track was noted for being one of Keef's more emotionally driven tracks.
 Chris Coplan of Consequence of Sound wrote "the track itself feels like the apex of a night spent binge-drinking."
 The album was awarded a 7.0/10 score by Pitchfork Media's Meaghan Garvey.

 On February 18, 2015, Chief Keef released Sorry 4 the Weight, a 20-track mixtape.
 Elliott Pearson of The Alibi commented: "Sorry 4 the Weight is another consistent chapter in the rapper's singular Midwestern gothic repertoire, and if 'What Up' is any indication, he's made serious progress as a beat-maker too."
 The mixtape was largely a solo effort, featuring only Andy Milonakis and Glo Gang labelmate, Benji Glo.
 In 2015, his track "Faneto" was slowly building momentum since its October 2014 release.
 On April 24, 2015, Chief Keef announced his next album, titled The Cozart, saying it would be released soon.
-He signed with FilmOn Music, a division of media tycoon Alki David, in May 2015.
+In 2015, he signed with FilmOn, a television streaming company owned by Greek billionaire Alki David in 2015.
+Keef later named his son Sno FilmOn Dot Com Cozart to promoteBang 3, but the label retracted their naming rights to his son.